Hook, Line & Sinker (1969 film): Production

 Hook, Line & Sinker was filmed under the working title Kook's Tour.

-The film was shot from April 1 to June 20, 1968 at the Columbia Ranch in Burbank using the exterior of the same house seen in the television series Gidget (1965–66).
-The interior scenes were filmed on the same sound stage that had been used for the television series Bewitched (1964–72), although the color scheme was substantially altered.
+The film was shot from April 1 to June 20, 1968, at the Columbia Ranch in Burbank using the exterior of the same house seen in the television series Gidget (1965–66).
+The interior scenes were filmed on the same sound stage, including the interior and back yard of the home, that had been used for the television series Bewitched (1964–72), although the color scheme was substantially altered.

 Release

 Hook, Line & Sinker opened nationwide on April 2, 1969.
 It was the first Jerry Lewis film released under the MPAA's new film rating system and was assigned a G rating.

 Home media

 The film was released on DVD on November 6, 2012.
 It was rereleased on DVD in a Jerry Lewis Triple Feature collection with Three on a Couch (1966) and Don't Raise the Bridge, Lower the River (1968) on January 16, 2018.

 Reception

 In a contemporary review for The New York Times, critic Vincent Canby wrote: "[T]here is simply too much of the straight Jerry Lewis, a suburban husband who learns that he has only a few months to live and goes off on a credit card binge.
 Lewis's all-too evident arrogance and self-assurance are best hidden behind the masks of characters who make no call on pathos."